-It would be nice if losing weight were as simple as taking a pill, but vitamin E weight loss is just as exaggerated as the vitamin B and vitamin B12 weight loss pills recommended years ago.
-Vitamin E performs many essential functions in the human body, but it's difficult to be deficient in this vitamin, and most people already take in more than enough for overall health.
-There is no proven link between higher intakes of vitamin E and weight loss, and in fact taking too many vitamin E supplements may be harmful to blood vessels and the heart.
+It would be nice if losing weight were as simple as taking a pill, but vitamin E is not that pill for weight loss.
+Vitamin E performs many essential functions in the human body and most people already take in more than enough for overall health.
+There is no proven link between higher intakes of vitamin E and weight loss, and most people don't require supplementation.

 Vitamin E Weight Loss Facts

 Although the body can benefit from vitamin E in many ways, it does not promote weight loss.
 The myths about vitamin E weight loss may stem from its role as a supplement often recommended for diabetics and its heart-healthy antioxidant activity.

 Vitamin E and Diabetes